lucasprocessi/BCBData.jl/README.md

 To use `BCBData` we must first get a time series ID in [SGS](https://www3.bcb.gov.br/sgspub/).
 For instance, Brazilian Broad National Consumer Price Index (IPCA) has an internal ID of 433.
-`readData()` returns two arrays: the first with string representing a date, the second with its corresponding values.
+`readData()` returns two arrays: the first has strings that represent dates, the second holds its corresponding values.

 ```julia